Skip to content

 In its simplest form, an aggregation has only measures.
 In this case, all records are folded into one, and a column is returned for each aggregate expression in the measures list.

 Grouping sets can be used for finer-grained control over which records are folded.
-Within a grouping set, two records will be folded together if and only if each expressions in the grouping set yields the same value for each.
-The values returned by the grouping sets will be returned as columns to the left of the columns for the aggregate expressions.
+A grouping set consists of zero or more references to the list of grouping expressions.
+Within a grouping set, two records will be folded together if and only if they have the same values for each of the expressions in the grouping set.
+The values returned by the grouping expressions will be returned as columns to the left of the columns for the aggregate expressions.
+Each of the grouping expressions must occur in at least one of the grouping sets.
 If a grouping set contains no grouping expressions, all rows will be folded for that grouping set.
+(Having a single grouping set with no grouping expressions is thus equivalent to not having any grouping sets.)

 To further disambiguate which record belongs to which grouping set, an aggregate relation with more than one grouping set receives an extra i32 column on the right-hand side.
 The value of this field will be the zero-based index of the grouping set that yielded the record.